audiamus/AaxAudioConverter/README.md

   - Multiple output files per input file,  split into shorter tracks of roughly equal length, ignoring chapters.
 - Creates additional playlist if more than one output file is created per book.
 - Handles books with multiple parts.
-- Manages and preserves all meta-tag information.
+- Manages and preserves all meta-tag information, including chapter meta data.
 - Supports named chapters, for .aax files downloaded with the Audible App.
 - Can adjust inaccurate chapter marks.
 - Allows customization of output naming: files, folders and tags.
+- Special functions:
+  - Establish iTunes compatibility for very long books in .m4a/.m4b format.
+  - Fix AAC encoding bug in 44.1 kHz .aax files.
 - Delegates all audio processing to powerful [FFmpeg](https://www.ffmpeg.org/), including DRM handling.
 - High performance: Utilizes all available processor cores to run conversion work in parallel.
 - Optionally copies original .aax file to a new location after the conversion, with a customizable name.